 The ISA-95.00.01 object model does not assume a one-to-one relationship between enterprise systems and manufacturing control systems.
 These can be one-to-many, many-to-one, or many-to-many relationships.

 EXAMPLE Examples of the exchanges include contract manufacturing being performed for multiple customers (many-to-one), and a single company with multiple different manufacturing control systems (one-to-many).
-Figure F.1 illustrates some possible logical information flows between enterprise systems and manufacturing control systems.
+Figure F.1 illustrates some possible abstract information flows between enterprise systems and manufacturing control systems.